Veränderte Umwelt- und Klimabedingungen könnten auch hierzulande Wasserkonflikte auslösen. Dem möchte das AlpenForum 2018,...

 The fellowship programmes of the OeAW are aimed at young researchers conducting doctoral research at an Austrian university or who wish to undertake a research stay abroad.
-Programmes such as DOC, DOC-team, MAX KADE or L’ORÉAL Austria support on average 70 to 90 outstanding junior researchers each year.
+Programmes such as DOC, DOC-team, MAX KADE or L’ORÉAL Austria support each year new outstanding junior researchers.

 The OeAW awards prizes to researchers in recognition of outstanding scientific achievements in a variety of disciplines in the Natural and Biological Sciences, Medicine, Mathematics and the Humanities, Cultural Studies and the Social Sciences.

 The fellowship programmes are financed with funds of the Federal Ministry of Science, Research and Economy (BMWFW), the City of Vienna and the Federal State of Styria and by private sponsors, foundations and companies, including the Max Kade Foundation in New York, L’ORÉAL Austria, the Austrian UNESCO Commission or the publishers Springer Verlag in Vienna.

 It is in no small measure due to the generosity of private sponsors that the OeAW is able to award prizes to junior researchers.
 The OeAW extends its thanks to Dr. Khosrow Atefie, Dr. Alfred and Isabel Bader, Prof. Rainer Bauböck, Prof. Moritz Csáky, Elisabeth Lutz, Prof. Erich Thenius, Rosemarie Schlögl, Jane Vogl and the publishers Böhlau Verlag in Vienna.